 You may find it helpful to keep track of your distance using your smartphone so you can track your progress.
 Achieving new milestones each week is a great motivator.
 In the beginning, don't worry about how fast you're going — time spent on the bike is more important.

-In fact, a 2011 review published in the Scandinavian Journal of Medicine and Science in Sports found that a bike ride of just a few miles can significantly improve your heart health if you're starting at a lower fitness level.
+In fact, an April 2011 review in the Scandinavian Journal of Medicine and Science in Sports found that a bike ride of just a few miles can significantly improve your heart health if you're starting at a lower fitness level.

 Intermediate Cycling Workout

-Once you're getting out on your bike every week, on schedule, and your distance is steadily improving, it's time to take your cycling workout to the next level.
-"It's a good idea to try and improve your cycling form," says Ramspott.
+Once you're getting out on your bike every week, on schedule and your distance is steadily improving, it's time to take your cycling workout to the next level.
+"It's a good idea to try and improve your cycling form," Ramspott says.
 Having good form will improve the quality of your cycling workout while reducing your risk of a stress injury.

 Bike rollers — a set of stationary cylinders that let you cycle in one place — can be a huge help, he says.
 The bike isn't secured to the rollers, so the challenge lies in balancing yourself as you ride.
 Ramspott recommends starting out next to a wall or countertop for stability.

 For intermediate cyclists, start tracking your distance and average speed using a cycling app for your smartphone.
 Apps like Strava help you keep track of your progress, while providing statistics about your steady improvement.
 These apps are also a great way to map and save your favorite routes, so they're easier to find the next time you want to ride.